yoanastamenova/yoanastamenova/README.md

 # Hey, I'm Yoana 👋🏽

 I'm a Full-Stack Developer from Valencia, who loves diving into new tech.
-Currently I am learning all new I can as a junior front-end developer.
+My experience varays from videogame creation, digital art, IoT systems and above all - coding.
 Feel free to check out my projects, drop me a suggestion, or let's chat about possible collaborations.
 If you're up for teaming up or just want to share some feedback, I'd love to hear from you.
 Thanks for dropping by!

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='100"'>